-The term Big Data refers to simply use of predicative analytics, user behavior analytics and another advanced data analytics methods.
+The term Big Data refers to simply use of predictive analytics, user behavior analytics and other advanced data analytics methods.

-It is extract value from data and seldom to a particular size to data set.
+It is extract value from data and seldom to a particular size to the data set.

-The challenge include capture, storage, search, sharing, transfer, analysis, creation.
+The challenge includes capture, storage, search, sharing, transfer, analysis, creation.

 Answer: The NameNode recovery process involves the below-mentioned steps to make Hadoop cluster running:

 In the first step in the recovery process, file system metadata replica (FsImage) starts a new NameNode.

 The next step is to configure the DataNodes and Clients.
 These DataNodes and Clients will then acknowledge new NameNode.

 During the final step, the new NameNode starts serving the client on the completion of last checkpoint FsImage loading and receiving block reports from the DataNodes.